Remote PC Integration

 2009.R1 Remote PC Guide for VMware Implementation

-VMware ESXi 5.0 on physical host servers and vCenter 5.0 for NETLAB+ VM management are not recommended or supported at this time due to several known issues.
-VMware ESXi 5.0 and vCenter 5.0 are supported as virtual machines running in NDG ICM 5 pods; the physical host servers that host ICM 5 pods must run ESXi 4.1 U2.
+VMware ESXi 5.0 on physical host servers and vCenter 5.0 for NETLAB+ VM management are not recommended or supported due to several known issues.
+VMware ESXi 5.0 and vCenter 5.0 are supported as virtual machines running in NDG ICM 5 pods; the physical host servers that host ICM 5 pods must run ESXi 5.1 (recommended) or ESXi 4.1 U2.

 Only VMware ESXi is supported.
 VMware ESX is not supported.

 VMware ESXi 4.01 is the last version that can be used with NETLAB+ as a standalone server (i.e. without vCenter management).
-ESXi 4.1 requires a vCenter implementation.
+ESXi 5.1 and ESXi 4.1 require a vCenter implementation.
+After December 31, 2013, only configurations managed by VMware vCenter will be supported by NETLAB+.

 Server Specifications for Hosting NETLAB+ Pod Virtual Machines